Byron/depot/src/md/meta-db.md

 * changes are pushed to registered clients automatically, allowing them to update their view accordingly.
 * zeromq seems intruiging as it would enforce a protocol that is quite language agnostic, while allowing multiple threads/processes/hosts to interact peacefully
 * you can query the interface schema to pre-select attributes you are interested in querying/editing, by querying property meta-data
+* Allow to delay-load data, selectively.
+It should be easy to embed blobs like images, but load them on demand only.
+It should be possible for GUIs to interact with it neatly (showing progress bars, or other means to indicate plain asynchronous operation)
 * copy-on-write semantics can be turned on on demand.
 This is useful for shared nodes, which should be unshared when they change in order to keep the entity using it stable. (e.g. a project is finished, and you want to be sure it stays as is even if shared entities are changing (like output formats)).
 The latter could also be done by having multiple versions of something around, and just freeze the version.
 * multi-dimensional values, such as time-varying, locations, or locations in time.
   + this is much like having a context, that value providers can use to adjust their computation, and which is shared among all value providers which are asked to compute.